echogarden-project/echogarden/docs/Options.md

 * `whisper.model`: Whisper model to use.
 Defaults to `tiny` or `tiny.en`
 * `whisper.endTokenThreshold`: minimal probability to accept an end token for a recognized part.
 The probability is measured via the softmax between the end token's logit and the second highest logit.
 You can try to adjust this threshold in cases the model is ending a part with too few, or many tokens decoded.
 Defaults to `0.9`.
 On the last audio part, it is always effectively set to `Infinity`, to ensure the remaining transcript tokens are decoded in full
 * `whisper.maxTokensPerPart`: maximum number of tokens to decode per part.
 Should help avoid edge cases where the model never reaches an end token for the part, which otherwise may cause the model to decode too many tokens and eventually crash.
 Defaults to 250
 * `whisper.timestampAccuracy`: timestamp accuracy. can be `medium` or `high`. `medium` uses a reduced subset of attention heads for alignment, `high` uses all attention heads and is thus more accurate at the word level, but slower for larger models.
-Defaults to `medium`
+Defaults to `high`
 * `whisper.encoderProvider`: encoder ONNX provider.
 See details in recognition section above
 * `whisper.decoderProvider`: decoder ONNX provider.
 See details in recognition section above